Little Barford Power Station: Little Barford A

 Little Barford A station was built and operated by the Bedfordshire, Cambridgeshire and Huntingdonshire Electricity Company.
 It was authorised in June 1938 and commissioned in 1941.
 It had an installed capacity of 126 MW and comprised four 31.5 MW English Electric generators.
 The boilers — two International Combustion and two Stirling — burned pulverised coal and produced steam at a rate of 1,200,000 lb/hr (151.2 kg/s) at a pressure of 650 psi and 482 °C. The station was adjacent to the East Coast Main Line railway, coal was delivered and ash was removed via sidings and a connection with the railway (at 49 miles & 69 chains from London Kings Cross).
 The siding was extant in 2008 but had been removed by 2016.
 In 1961, the oldest generating set was 20 years old (commissioned in 1941) and the thermal efficiency of the station was 22.63 per cent.
 Water for condensing was abstracted from the River Ouse and was supplemented with a cooling tower with a capacity of 2500000 impgal per hour.

-The output in GWh over the period 1946–1982 was as follows.The A station was closed on 26 October 1981.
+The A station was closed on 26 October 1981.

 Little Barford B

-Construction of Little Barford B station started in 1959 by the Central Electricity Generating Board (CEGB).
-It had an installed capacity of 127 MW and comprised two 63.5 MW C. A. Parsons generators.
-The Foster Wheeler boilers burned pulverised coal and produced steam at a rate of 1,100,000 lb/hr (138.6 kg/s) at a pressure of 900 psi and 482 °C. Cooling was by cooling towers.
-In 1961, the oldest generating set was two years old (commissioned in 1959) and the thermal efficiency of the station was 28.96 per cent.
-The output in GWh over the period 1961-84 was as follows.
+Little Barford B station was a 120 MW station constructed by the Central Electricity Generating Board (CEGB).
+It contained two x 60 MW C. A. Parsons turbo alternators.
+Each set was supplied from a Foster Wheeler boiler burning pulverised coal and produced steam at a rate of 550,000 lb/hr (138.6 kg/s) at a pressure of 900 psi and 482 °C. Cooling was by an additional cooling towers.
+Unit 1 was commissioned in March 1959 followed by unit 2 in October 1959.
+In 1961 the thermal efficiency of the station was 28.96 per cent.
 The station had completely remote operation of the two 60 MW units.
 The automatic electronic boiler control system used online computers and process controllers, the first in the UK.

 Demolition of both stations took place in 1989, an event covered by the children's TV programme Blue Peter.
 Two 60 m and one 75 m tall chimneys and two 55 m high cooling towers were blown up.

 The two Parsons turbo-alternators of the B station were shipped to Malta.
 One was recommissioned as Unit 8 at Marsa Power Station and remained in service until 15 February 2015.